Rayato159/your-money-left-the-chat/README.md

 - 💀 **Debt Management**
   Track who owes you money and who’s ghosting you

+- 🪙 **Bitcoin Tracking**
+  Track your Bitcoin investments and their value over time

 - 🔒 **Offline & Local-First**
   100% yours – no internet, no accounts, no surveillance capitalism